Skip to main content

 cardinality: one

-A CoreIPAddressPool will allow you to dynamically allocate IP address from on or multiple source IP prefix.
+A CoreIPAddressPool allows you to dynamically allocate IP addresses from one or multiple source IP prefixes.

 Creating an IP Prefix object

-First we need to create an IP Prefix object, which the resource manager will use as a resource to allocate resources from.
-You can create a prefix 10.0.0.0/24 using the web interface, or by using this GraphQL mutation.
+First, create an IP Prefix object that the resource manager will use as a resource.
+You can create a prefix (for example, 10.100.0.0/24) either via the web interface or through the GraphQL interface.

 Creating an IP address resource manager